ovh/docs/pages/web_cloud/web_hosting/cms_install_1_click_modules/guide.en-ca.md

 > [!primary]
 >
-> Check that the `installation path` form is filled in with the directory where you want to install your 1-click module with your domain name.
+> Check that the `Installation path` contains the directory where you want to install your 1-click module with your domain name.
 >
 > As a reminder, this directory must be completely empty.
 >
-> In addition, if you enter a subdirectory in the `installation path`, it will appear in the URL to access your "1-click module".
+> In addition, if you enter a subdirectory in the `Installation path` field, it will appear in the URL used to access your 1-click module.
-> For example, if I enter a *test* subdirectory in the form, the URL to access my 1-click module will look like this: **http://domain.tld/test/**.
+> For example, if you enter the subdirectory *test*, the URL to access the 1-click module will look like this: **http://domain.tld/test/**.
 >
-> If you need assistance, please refer to our guide on [Sharing your web hosting plan across several websites](/pages/web_cloud/web_hosting/multisites_configure_multisite) to modify your domain name’s target directory.
+> If you need assistance, please refer to our guide on [Hosting multiple websites on your web hosting plan](/pages/web_cloud/web_hosting/multisites_configure_multisite) to modify your domain name’s target directory.
 >

 Once you have entered this information, click `Next`{.action}: